How to Scan Barcodes in a C++ Win32 Application with Dynamsoft Barcode SDK

 1. Download dynamsoft-barcode-reader-cpp-10.0.20.zip.
 The SDK includes header files, lib files, and DLL files.

-Steps to Build a Windows Desktop Barcode Reader
+Build a Win32 Barcode Reader Step by Step

 Let’s get started with the Win32 project skeleton in Visual Studio 2022.